Are the Houthi Red Sea interceptions going to bring about a regional war?

 Analysts tell Al Jazeera the Houthis are not likely to back down and the impacts on the region will be felt widely.

-Beirut, Lebanon – Yemen’s Houthi rebels attacked a US navy destroyer in the Red Sea on Sunday, indicating the group will not be deterred by recent air attacks on Yemen by the United States and United Kingdom.
+Beirut, Lebanon – Yemen’s Houthis hit a US owned ship on Monday, a day after attacking a US navy destroyer in the Red Sea, indicating that the group will not be deterred by recent air attacks on Yemen by the United States and United Kingdom.

 Not only have the Houthis seen a spike in popularity domestically, but they also have found solidarity among the so-called axis of resistance of Iran-supported groups in the region.
 They were already incensed by Israel’s war on Gaza, which has killed more than 24,000 people, most of them civilians.